Strong Stability of Sampled-data Riesz-spectral Systems: Infinite-dimensional sample-data system

-is additionally placed.
-Instead of this assumption, we place (A\ref{assump:b_in_invA}) and (A\ref{assump:b_F_cond}) to obtain a lower bound of $|1-FR(\lambda, A)B|$ in the neighborhood of $0$.
+is additionally placed in \cite{Paunonen2014JDE}.
+Instead of this assumption, we place (A\ref{assump:b_in_invA}) and (A\ref{assump:b_F_cond}) in order to obtain a positive lower bound of $|1-FR(\lambda, A)B|$ on $(\overline{\mathbb{C}_0} \cap \mathbb{D}_\eta) \setminus \{0\}$ for a sufficiently small $\eta >0$.
 The sectorial condition on the eigenvalues in (A\ref{assump:finite_unstable}) is also used for this purpose.
+Similarly, when the robustness of exponential stability with respect to sampling is analyzed for systems with unbounded control operators in \cite{Logemann2003}, the semigroup $(T(t))_{t \geq 0}$ is assumed to be holomorphic, which guarantees that $\sigma(A)$ is contained in a certain sector.

 We easily see that $b$ belongs to the domain of the algebraic inverse of $A$ under (A\ref{assump:b_in_invA}).
-To guarantee robustness of strong stability with respect to sampling, we assume by (A\ref{assump:b_in_invA}) that the control operator $B$ has the boundedness property related to the continuous spectrum of $A$ in addition to the standard boundedness $B \in \mathcal{L}(\mathbb{C},X)$.
+To deal with the high sensitivity of strong stability to perturbations, we assume by (A\ref{assump:b_in_invA}) that the control operator $B$ has the boundedness property related to the continuous spectrum of $A$ in addition to the standard boundedness property $B \in \mathcal{L}(\mathbb{C},X)$.
+It is assumed also in \cite{Paunonen2014JDE} that perturbations have such stronger boundedness properties.

-The following theorem presenting robustness of strong stability with respect to sampling is the main result of this paper. \begin{theorem} If Assumption~\ref{assum:for_MR} is satisfied, then there exists $\tau^*>0$ such that for every $\tau \in (0,\tau^*)$, the sampled-data system \eqref{eq:sampled_data_sys} is strongly stable. \end{theorem}
+The following theorem, which presents robustness of strong stability with respect to sampling, is the main result of this paper. \begin{theorem} If Assumption~\ref{assum:for_MR} is satisfied, then there exists $\tau^*>0$ such that for every $\tau \in (0,\tau^*)$, the sampled-data system \eqref{eq:sampled_data_sys} is strongly stable. \end{theorem}